Vaginas — or more accurately, vulvas, and all their components — come in different shapes, sizes, and colors. They even have different smells.

 - your discharge is green or yellow

-Your clitoris is a pearl-sized organ that’s usually covered by a hood.
-It’s located where the two inner lips meet at the top of your vulva.
-But not all clitorises are created equal: There isn’t an average clitoris size, and some may have a larger or smaller clitoral hood.
+The clitoris glans is an organ that’s usually covered by a hood.
+It’s located where the two inner lips meet at the top of the vulva.

 - natural vaginal lubrication (often milky and white)